MaidaKosser/CodeAlpha_Portfolio/README.md

 # 🌐 Maida Butt - Personal Portfolio

 This is my **personal portfolio website** built with **HTML, CSS, and JavaScript**.
-It showcases my **skills, projects, resume, and contact details** in a clean and modern design with smooth scrolling and animations.
+It showcases my **skills, projects, resume, and contact details** in a clean, modern, and responsive design with smooth scrolling and animations.

 ---

 ## ✨ Features
-- 📖 About Me section to introduce myself
+- 📖 About Me section
 - 💼 Projects showcase with hover effects
 - 📝 Resume & Skills section
 - 📬 Contact section with details/form
-- 🎨 Fully responsive layout (mobile + desktop)
+- 🎨 Fully responsive layout (desktop & mobile)
-- 🌀 Smooth scroll & subtle animations
+- 🌀 Smooth scrolling and subtle animations

 ---